SPATIAL-Lab/assignR/README.md

 **Datasets**

-*d2h_lrNA.rda* - Low-resolution, North American crop of growing season d2H isoscape, used in examples.
+*d2h_lrNA* - Low-resolution, North American crop of growing season d2H isoscape, used in examples.

-*sr_MI.rda* - Low-resolution crop of locally-weathered Sr isoscape, used in examples.
+*sr_MI* - Low-resolution crop of locally-weathered Sr isoscape, used in examples.

-*knownOrig.rda*	- Hydrogen and oxygen isotope values of known-origin samples including human hair, insect chitin and bird feathers, with location information (currently 4218 samples)
+*knownOrig*	- Hydrogen and oxygen isotope values of known-origin samples including human hair, insect chitin and bird feathers, with location information.

-*stds.rda* - Information on reference scales used to report data from different labs, useful for converting between scales
+*stds* - Information on reference scales used to report data from different labs, useful for converting between scales

-*naMap.rda* - North America outline
+*naMap* - North America outline

-*states.rda* - 48 contiguous United States
+*states* - 48 contiguous United States

 **Functions**